Task Scheduler - the Utility You Didn't Know You NeededWritten on October 13, 2020 by Chad Warmenhoven

 15. Specify the path for the application in the Program/script field.
 If you are not aware of the app’s path, you can select Browse to locate it

 Optional: If you want to run the task with special instructions, you can type the conditions in the Add arguments field.
 You can leave the Start in field empty, but you can specify the folder in which the program will start in this field.

 Completing all of the above creates and activates a scheduled task, allowing it to run automatically

-The Task Scheduler built into Microsoft Windows is a powerful tool with many more features than simple application launching so we will cover advanced tasks in a later update.
+The Task Scheduler built into Microsoft Windows is a powerful tool with many more features than just launching applications, so we will cover advanced tasks in a later update.

 Need help with your Puget Systems PC?

 If something is wrong with your Puget Systems PC.
 We are readily accessible, and our support team comes from a wide range of technological backgrounds to better assist you!

 Looking for more support guides?